 Smartphone maker OnePlus has been exploring options to launch a separate television vertical in India.
-The Oppo-owned phone brand has been weighing chances of launching a range of smart television, said two sources aware of the plan.
+The Oppo-owned phone brand has been weighing chances of launching a range of smart television sometime next year, said two sources aware of the plan.

 The move is likely to be driven by Xiaomi entry into television vertical.
 “After clinching pole position in the smartphone segment, the company has been making a significant noise in television segment with disruptive feature and a price that seems difficult to match for most brands,” said one of the above sources based out of China.